Alissa Firsova (WPO President)

-Elizabeth performs with the orchestra in Beethoven’s Symphony No. 9 in March 2019.
+Elizabeth performed with the orchestra in Beethoven’s Symphony No. 9 in March 2019.

 New Zealand tenor Thomas Atkins is a recent graduate of the Jette Parker Young Artist Programme at Royal Opera House, Covent Garden and an alumnus of the Guildhall School of Music & Drama.
 He has attracted serious attention from the onset of his studies and has been kindly supported by the Kiri Te Kanawa Foundation.
 This season sees Atkins making company and role debuts as Lysander (A Midsummer Night’s Dream) at Opéra de Montpellier and as Rodolfo (La Boheme) with New Zealand Opera.
 He also returns to Royal Opera House and Glyndebourne Festival, where he was a Jerwood Artist in 2016.
 On the concert platform he joins Marin Alsop and the London Symphony Orchestra in performances of Bernstein’s Candide.